Andrzej Swierniak

-Biography
+Early life and education

-In 1972 he obtained a master's degree in automation engineering at the Faculty of Automation of the Silesian University of Technology, and in 1975 he received a master's degree in mathematics at the University of Silesia in Katowice.
-In 1978, at the Faculty of Automatic Control and Computer Science of the Silesian University of Technology, he received his doctoral degree technical sciences.
-There, based on scientific achievements and his habilitation monograph, he was awarded in 1988 his Habilitation (higher doctoral degree).
-In 1996 he became a professor of technical sciences.
+Świerniak obtained a master's degree in automation engineering from the Faculty of Automation of the Silesian University of Technology, followed by a master's degree in mathematics from the University of Silesia in Katowice in 1975.
+In 1978 he received a PhD in technical sciences at the Faculty of Automatic Control and Computer Science of the Silesian University of Technology, and in 1988 his habilitation degree in automatic control and robotics.
+He was awarded the title of professor in 1996.